culturecode/stagehand/Readme.md

 are saved in the entry, so the actual record class is inferred from the table_name.
 If multiple classes share the same table_name, the first one is chosen.
 This may lead to unexpected behaviour if anything other than the record attributes are being used.

+- Syncing records that don't require confirmation is not protected against race conditions where the list of eligible records is determined, and then a change is made to one by another connection before it can be synced.
+In this situation transaction isolation is not achieved because the commit entries table is read, but the record that entries reference are not, so no locks are obtained on them that would otherwise prevent non-repeatable reads.
+This could be corrected by loading the entry's record during the transaction and then re-checking its eligibility for syncing now that cannot be modified outside of the current transaction.